 Our brand new store has been updated with all new items!
 From shirts, totes, and even a trucker hat, you can now wear “Hope” everywhere you go.
 All items are ethically sourced, and proceeds from store items support COVID-19 relief.
 Check out the new stuff!

 Project HOPE (formerly Project One)

 It’s time!
 We’re ready to safely move ahead to serve our community in the same spirit of compassion and hands-on love as we always have.
-Let’s make the summer of 2020 a summer of serving.
-Here are two exciting developments regarding Project HOPE (formerly Project One).
+Let’s make 2020 a year of serving.
 For the latest update, click here.

 The Guide (Kinda like a TV Guide)

 We’re online everyday– broadcasting about hopeful and meaningful topics.
 From the twice-weekly FramilyCast to KIDS programs, the Daily Drop of Hope to original music videos… there is something for everyone.
 Most livecasts are also available on demand.
 Click here for the ever-evolving lineup of streaming content for all ages.

 This unprecedented time has created unique challenges for our community.
 Crossroads is committed to doing our part to meet needs and make a difference.
 To learn how you can pick up an item “while you’re out” this week to help under-resourced individuals, click here.
 If you or someone you know is 70 or older, or has health conditions that put them in the higher-risk bracket, and could use help with errands, grocery shopping and other tasks please let us know so we can assist you.
 To submit a need, click here.
 If you would like to volunteer for the assistance team, click here.